JimLiu/claude-agent-kit/docs/api-usage.md

 Notes

 - Each socket is wrapped in a `WebSocketSessionClient` and subscribed to a Session via `SessionManager`.
-- `WebSocketHandler` uses an internal `SimpleClaudeAgentSDKClient` which can be swapped by editing `src/websocket-handler.ts`.
+- `WebSocketHandler` delegates Claude API calls to an `IClaudeAgentSDKClient`.
+The default helper, `SimpleClaudeAgentSDKClient`, is exported from `@claude-agent-kit/server` and can be replaced with your own implementation.

 ## Protocol Overview